Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme

-The analysis in this section is based on the explicit form of the effective four-dimensional operator Eq.~(\ref{eq:EffOPEXPL}).
-In the next section we introduce a MDWF operator for the SF scheme by modifying Eq.~(\ref{eq:MDWF}).
-We use the normalization $Z$ of Eq.~(\ref{eq:Normalization}) and the residual mass $am_{\mathrm{res}}$ of Eq.~(\ref{eq:ResMass}) for the modified MDWF operator with the SF boundary condition, despite $Z$ and $am_{\mathrm{res}}$ are obtained in the periodic boundary condition.
+The analysis in this section is based on the explicit form of the effective four-dimensional operator in Eq.~(\ref{eq:EffOPEXPL}).
+In the next section we introduce an MDWF operator for the SF scheme by modifying Eq.~(\ref{eq:MDWF}).
+Although the normalization $Z$ of Eq.~(\ref{eq:Normalization}) and the residual mass $am_{\mathrm{res}}$ of Eq.~(\ref{eq:ResMass}) are obtained in the periodic boundary condition, we use these to renormalize the modified MDWF operator with the SF boundary condition at the tree-level.